 Having said that, the Betron speaker is quite intuitive.
 The buttons are clearly labelled, for example.
 As I always say to my staff, have courage in your conviction and give it a go.
 It's the best way to learn.

 Another bugbear I see is no volume adjustment buttons on the speaker.
 This shouldn't be a major issue if volume control can be done from the tablet device itself.
 If too loud there is likely to be some distortion.
-This is the case with a lot of sound devices anyway.
+This is the case with many sound devices anyway.

 This device is probably most suitable for use in hotel rooms, kitchens as mentioned above, and potentially bathrooms when having a long soak.
-Using at a party or outside with a lot of background noise is likely to be problematic.
+Using outside or at a party with a lot of background noise is likely to be problematic.

 Portable sound devices like this will always attract conflicting views on features such as loudness, base quality and other acoustics.
 It is a mater of personal preference and sometimes what you are already used to with using similar devices.